What Is Demi-Glace? Rich, Slow-Simmered French Sauce

 Is chicken demi-glace a thing?

 Yes.
-We make a Pasture Raised Chicken Demi-Glace that follows the same collagen-first approach for body and sheen.
+We make a Pasture-Raised Chicken Demi-Glace that follows the same collagen-first approach for body and sheen.
 Clean label.
 Glossy finish.

 What about jus lié?

-It is a quick, lightly thickened reduction.
+It's a quick, lightly thickened reduction.
 Many modern kitchens use it when they want a lighter feel and fast service.
 We still reach for demi-glace when we want maximum depth and a polished finish.

 Sources & Further Reading